durandtibo/startorch/docs/docs/sequence.md

 The main objects to generate synthetic sequences are the sequence generators.
 The API of the sequence generator is defined in `BaseSequenceGenerator`.
-Note that `startorch` generates sequence by batch to be more efficient.
+Note that `startorch` generates sequences by batch to be more efficient.
 It is not possible to generate a single sequence, but it is possible to generate a batch of one sequence.

 ## Builtin sequence generators

 `startorch` has a lot of builtin sequence generators.
-Below is a non exhaustive list of the sequence generators:
+Below is a non-exhaustive list of the sequence generators:

 - `Abs`
 - `Acosh`